 In addition to the display functions, Brightsign players also support power control over many displays connected over HDMI, using the CEC-signal in the HDMI standard.
 Some players come with extra video inputs, allowing the video output to be switched between the Block Spot and an external HDMI input.

-Video playback on many models is limited to a single video only.
-Also, for performance reasons, video must be played using an "overlay" method, resulting in the following limitations:
+Blocks uses Brightsign's HTML5 rendering mode exclusively.
+In this mode, ideo playback on many Brightsign models is limited to a single video only.
+Also, for performance reasons, video must be played using the player's "overlay" method, resulting in the following limitations.

 - Other content, including text, buttons and other blocks, can not appear on top of video.